department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/remote-discovery/research-findings.md

 ## Research Findings

 ### Key Findings
+#### Appointment check-in
-- Talking to VA staff members was the most preferred and used currently available check in method for in-person appointments.
+- Checking in with a VA staff member was the most preferred and used method among the currently available methods for in-person appointments.
 - Checking in with a VA staff member can offer valuable human interactions for Veterans, but Veterans are sometimes made to feel unimportant or insulted during these interactions.
 - Using a kiosk is quick and easy as long as the machine isn’t turned off or broken.
-- When verifying their identity at the kiosk, more Veterans utilized their VHIC card than entered their SSN and date of birth.
+- When verifying their identity at the kiosk, more Veterans utilized their VHIC card and entered their date of birth than entered their SSN and date of birth.
+- Most participants never updated their contact or next of kin information before.
+Even the participants who had experience updating this information talked about these tasks in a separate manner from check-in.
+- Updating contact or next of kin information was mostly completed by speaking with staff members.

+#### Non-appointment check-in
-- More participants received their medications by mail and used the kiosk to check in for lab tests than other methods.
+- More participants received their medications by mail and used the kiosk to check-in for lab tests than other methods.
-- Talking to a staff member to update their contact or next of kin information was the most cited method.
-- Kiosks were the most mentioned method to file for beneficiary travel mileage.
 - Lab workflows vary from facility to facility.
-The most mentioned process was when the Veteran received a ticket, then the number on the ticket is called.
+The most mentioned process is when the Veteran received a ticket and the number on the ticket is called.
-- For lab tests, digital check-in solutions are preferred, wait time vary, and sometimes orders are missing.
 - Pharmacy workflows vary greatly from facility to facility.
-- At the pharmacy, wait times are long, digital check-in solutions are preferred, and sometimes orders are missing.
+- At the lab and pharmacy, digital check-in solutions are preferred, wait time vary, and sometimes orders are missing.

-- Most participants never updated their contact or next of kin information before.
-Even the participants who had experience updating this information talked about these tasks in a separate manner from check-in.
+#### Beneficiary travel mileage
+- Beneficiary travel mileage was most often filed via kiosks.
 - Veterans have multiple options when filing for beneficiary travel mileage: kiosk, travel office, online, and automatic reimbursement.
 - Veterans reported abandoning their attempts to file for travel mileage due to difficulties with multiple filing methods.

+#### Virtual and other health system appointments
 - Overall, checking in for virtual appointments was described as a pleasant and very quick experience.
-- When asked about check-in experiences at other health care systems, Veteran unanimously wished those system had check in processes like the VA.
+- Veterans unanimously wished other health systems had check-in processes like the VA.
+Check-in at other health systems took longer, involved more questions, required more paperwork, and lacked the variety of check-in methods.

+#### Feedback on the future with digital solutions
 - Digital (particularly mobile phone solutions) and in-person options are both extremely valuable to different types of Veterans.
-- Most Veterans were interested in a light-weight way of verifying their identity when checking in, such as the last 4 digits of their social security number and/or date of birth.
+- Most Veterans were interested in a lightweight way of verifying their identity when checking in, such as the last 4 digits of their social security number and/or date of birth.
-- Half of the participants were interested in receiving notifications letting them know that they could now check in.
+- Half of the participants were interested in receiving notifications letting them know they could now check-in.

+### Appointment check-in

-### Talking to VA staff members was the most preferred and used currently available check in method for in-person appointments.
+#### Checking in with a VA staff member was the most preferred and used method among currently available methods for in-person appointments.
 11 participants total.

-- **In-person**
+- **Staff member**
   - 7: preferred method
   - 11: have used